 These procedures are intended to provide the student with a just and efficient method for investigation and recommendation of resolution of an academic grievance concerning a faculty member.
 An academic grievance shall include, but not be restricted to, a complaint by a student that there has been a violation, misinterpretation, or inequitable application of the regulations by the instructor or the department chair.

-- STEP 2: If the student is not satisfied with the response of the professor at Step 1, he/she may appeal the Step 1 response within 14 College calendar days after the receipt of the response.
+- Step 2: If the student is not satisfied with the response of the professor at Step 1, he/she may appeal the Step 1 response within 14 college calendar days after the receipt of the response.
 A Step 2 appeal is made to the course department chair.
 The complaint must be submitted in writing, must clearly and concisely state the facts that initiated the complaint, and must also recommend a resolution of the grievance.
-A written response is to be made by the chair within seven College calendar days.
-The chair is to provide copies of the appeal and response to the faculty member involved and to the chair of the Academic Integrity Committee.
-If the grievance is not satisfactorily resolved by this action, the student may proceed to Step.
+A written response is to be made by the chair within seven college calendar days.
+The chair is to provide copies of the appeal and response to the faculty member involved and to the chair of the academic integrity committee.
+If the grievance is not satisfactorily resolved by this action, the student may proceed to Step 3.

 - Step 3: If the response from the department chair does not resolve the grievance, the student may appeal in writing to the academic integrity committee chair within 14 college calendar days following the response from the department chair.
 The committee shall schedule a student academic grievance hearing within 10 college calendar days of the receipt of the appeal and inform the student and professor involved of its recommendation within 14 college calendar days of the hearing.
 The committee recommendations shall be forwarded to the vice president for academic affairs (or designated representative) for review and action.
 Notification of the vice president's action shall occur within seven (7) college calendar days of the committee's recommendation.